+I think that there’s nothing better than plain pasta or pasta with a little cheese if you’re not feeling your best: it’s perhaps the ultimate comfort food.
 I created this page as part of my Sketchbook Design course with Liz Steel, and this one is all about exploring how to use text as part of my page design.
 Gave Rohrer & Kilngner Helianthus ink a spin, which is also something that I decided to experiment with.
 Like many yellow/orange inks it tends to crystallize on the nib and feed, so I’m “sacrificing” a Pelikan Pelikano for the effort.
 Pelikanos are great beginners pens that don’t get much love in the community probably because they are less ubiqutous than Lamy Safaris and their standard nib offering is a Pelikan medium which is very wide.
 If you’re an artist I recommend purchasing one (with a converter), as they have less tendency to dry out (with permanent inks) than Lamy Safaris and they indestructible workhorses that have very smooth (and wide) nibs.

 Drawing made with Schmincke watercolours on a Stillman & Birn Beta which I’m still on the fence about.
 It’s better than the Alpha for watercolour washes, but it’s still not great, and it’s not great for pen and ink or fineliners.
 Also the glue connecting the sections isn’t the best, as it needs forcing apart once you hit a new section, and oftentimes leaves an unseemly tear in the middle.
 The sketchbooks are good, I just wish that the sections were sewn together and that the paper would lean into being watercolour paper more – so that they would be perfect.
 However, changes like these would mean a price increase, which would make them unappealing, since a large part of the Stillman & Birn softcover sketchbook appeal is their price.
 In the end it’s a nice sketchbook that I don’t feel too precious about, which is the main point, and is why I’ll continue using it.